 Fluids to treat dehydration

 If your child is mildly dehydrated, this may be treated by giving them rehydration drinks.
-Your doctor or nurse will advise about how to make up the drinks and about how much to give.
-The can depend on the age and the weight of your child.
+Read the instructions carefully for advice about how to make up the drinks and about how much to give.
+The amount can depend on the age and the weight of your child.
 If you are breast-feeding, you should continue with this during this time.
 Otherwise, don't give your child any other drinks unless the doctor or nurse has said that this is OK.
 It is important that your child is rehydrated before they have any solid food.

 Sometimes a child may need to be admitted to hospital for treatment if they are dehydrated.
-Treatment in hospital usually involves giving rehydration solution via a special tube called a 'nasogastric tube'.
+Treatment in hospital usually involves giving rehydration solution through a special tube called a nasogastric tube.
 This tube passes through your child's nose, down their throat and directly into their stomach.
 An alternative treatment is with fluids given directly into a vein (intravenous fluids).